8ta4/chezmoi/README.md

 You can actually watch the whole development process of this configuration on [8ta4's YouTube channel](https://www.youtube.com/@8ta4/streams).

-## Prerequisites

-> What do I need to use this configuration on my macOS?

-You'll need [Nix](https://nixos.org/download.html#nix-install-macos) to use this configuration on macOS.

 ## Installation

 > How do I install this configuration on my macOS?